Egoorbis/egoorbis.github.io/_posts/2026/2026-02-28_gh-management-iac.md

 ## 📖 The Problem: The "Snowflake" Portfolio
 As an IT professional, I love setting up lab environments, testing new features, and experimenting with new tools.
 Until now, however, I have primarily done this locally on my desktop PC.
 Whenever I did decide to set up a remote repository, it usually resembled a "snowflake": unique, delicate, and impossible to replicate exactly.

-I have decided to change that and treat my GitHub profile like a production environment from now on.
+I have decided to change that and treat my GitHub profile like more like a production environment from now on.
 This post describes the first step: using Terraform to build a **GitHub Project Vending Machine**.
 The goal is to create consistent GitHub repositories for new projects and build clean, automated Workload Identity Federation (OIDC) integrations into my Azure environment from the very start.

 ---

 ## 🛠️ The Architecture: Project Vending Machine
 My setup uses a central "Meta-Repo" to govern my entire portfolio.

 When I want to start a new project, my Terraform engine performs five key actions:
 1.  **Creates the GitHub Repository** with a security-hardened baseline.